 One of the biggest barriers to care?
 Cost.
 In a study, more than half of the abortion patients surveyed said that having to raise funds delayed their care.

 In early 2022, we launched our abortion fund partner program.
 Through this program, we were able to formalize relationships with seven key abortion funds across the country.
 Since launching, more than 400 Hey Jane patients have been able to access care with the help of our incredible partners.
-(The love goes both ways: 100% of the proceeds from our merch store goes to our abortion fund partners.)

 But we knew that wasn’t enough, which is why, this fall, we introduced our sliding-scale pricing for patients paying out of pocket.
 We want to ensure that anyone seeking an abortion can get the care they need—regardless of their income.
 And for those patients who can pay more, this sliding scale means that they’re helping support other Hey Jane patients in getting treatment that is safe, private, and effective.